 Now that we’ve talked about what to pack for fall travel, let’s touch briefly on another issue: Actually packing it!

 Unlike during summer travel, the stuff you need to bring for fall is bulky.
-Sweaters, sweatshirts, coats, and rain boots all take up lots of space, whereas simple cotton dresses and bikinis don’t!
+Sweaters, sweatshirts, coats, and rain boots all take up lots of space, whereas simple cotton dresses and swimsuits don’t!

-But that’s one of the best parts about traveling by RV: You have ample room to bring all you need with you for your journey — and honestly, probably more than a few things that you don’t.
+But that’s one of the best parts about traveling by RV: You have ample room to bring all you need with you for your journey — and honestly, room for more than a few things that you don’t.
 Overpacking is a common problem for RV campers.

 In order to ensure you’ve got enough, but not too much, fall wear for each camper, check out your planned itinerary and ensure that every member of your party has at least one outfit for each day, with a few backup outfits or extra outfits if special activities are planned.
-One or two extra pairs of underwear or socks are never a bad idea (and barely take up any room at all) — but there’s no reason anyone needs to bring more than one coat or pair of hiking boots!
+One or two extra pairs of underwear and socks are never a bad idea (and take up almost no room at all) — but there’s no reason anyone needs to bring more than one coat or pair of hiking boots!

 Fall Travel Trends